-The British Boarding Schools Show is coming for the first time to Kuala Lumpur on Thursday 24th November.
+The British Boarding Schools Show is coming to Kuala Lumpur again on Thursday 23rd November.
 The Show enables families living in the region to meet Heads and Representatives of genuinely leading, hand selected UK boarding schools and talk to UK boarding school specialists.

 I hope you can make the Show this year and, like thousands of parents, leave inspired and encouraged by the school options available to us all.

 David Wellesley Wesley, Founder

 There are around 2,500 private schools in Britain, so finding the one that is the right fit for your child can be a daunting task.